-2) Normal with battery drained before the charge: When the contacts are complete, the charger should flash RED-flash GREEN-flash Red-flash etc. and LINK does not BEEP BEEP BEEP.
+2) Normal with the battery drained before the charge: When the contacts are complete, the charger should flash RED-flash GREEN-flash Red-flash, etc. and LiNK does not BEEP BEEP BEEP.
 This is normal behavior.
 If it does not BEEP BEEP BEEPed at that stage then it meant that there was NO charge in the battery when you put it into the charger.
-At the end of the charge cycle, the receiver MAY BEEP BEEP BEEP and show a steady RED light.
+At the end of the charge cycle, the receiver may BEEP BEEP BEEP and show a steady RED light.
 That is normal and means all systems checked out OK except that the battery was drained before the charge.
-I suggest you put the LINK back into the charging stand again for 30 seconds to see that it goes BEEP BEEP BEEP.
+I suggest you put the LiNK back into the charging stand again for 30 seconds to see that it goes BEEP BEEP BEEP.
 When it does, you are assured that the receiver battery is charged and has passed the systems check.

 A) Try a different electrical outlet